Updated: January 16, 2020 by Agnes Talalaev

-Every developer, agency or website owner should be aware of the alarming state of hacking statistics.
-These numbers will give some insight into how important is to be on top of everything that is going on with the software used in the company.
+Every developer, agency or website owner should be aware of the alarming state of website hacking statistics.
+Almost every software built can be “hacked” in some way and statistics will give some insight on where to point your focus to.

 “Cybercrime is the greatest threat to every company in the world.”IBM’s chairman, president and CEO

-WordPress is one of the main targets of hackers and the reason as it is known is that it has a massive user-base.
-And the main threat as we see is not WordPress itself, but it’s a wide range of plugins that are used by WordPress users.
+WordPress is one of the main targets for hackers and it may be because it has a massive user-base.
+The main threat as it is seen is not WordPress itself, but the wide range of third-party plugins that are used by WordPress users.